-The IPCC’s recent AR6 Synthesis Report, published in March 2023, caught our attention.
+This year’s IPCC’s recent AR6 Synthesis Report caught our attention.

-According to the study, of all the solutions available today to reduce net emissions by 2030, “reduced conversion of forests and other ecosystems” ranks second only to solar energy.
+According to the IPCC Report, of all the solutions available today to reduce net emissions by 2030, “reduced conversion of forests and other ecosystems” ranks second only to solar energy.

-Combined with ecosystem restoration, afforestation & reforestation, and improved sustainable forest management, forest carbon can potentially remove almost eight gigatons of carbon dioxide per year (GtO2-eq) from the atmosphere.
+Combined with ecosystem restoration, afforestation, reforestation, and improved sustainable forest management, forest carbon can potentially remove almost eight gigatons of carbon dioxide per year (GtCO2-eq) from the atmosphere.

 At Pachama, we find this insight encouraging.
 According to the United States Environmental Protection Agency, land use change is the second leading source of carbon emissions after fossil fuels.
 With proper management, we can reverse the trend and convert forests into our most powerful carbon removal technology.